harzav/CombCalculator/README.md

 # CombCalculator

 CombCalculator is an effort for a light and easy-downloaded command-line tool for UniProt ID mapping and combination generation.
 Through this tool the user can fully map lists of UniProt IDs, fetch the most recent and mapped version of whole UniProt, and generate combinations of UniProt IDs for protein-protein interaction (PPI) studies.
-For all PPI combinations a highly-curated set of 68 interaction-informative features is calculated, including an interaction prediction and interaction affinity estimation (for more info on how these prediction models were created please check the 'TR_PPI' github<sup>1</sup>).
+For all PPI combinations a highly-curated set of 68 interaction-informative features is calculated, including an interaction prediction and interaction affinity estimation (for more info on how these prediction models were created please check the [TR_PPI GitHub](https://github.com/harzav/TR_PPI_project)<sup>[1]</sup>).

 The tool consists of 3 bash commands that cover different mapping and combination generation needs: